Theaninova/Brick-Monorail/README.md

 My prints were done on a modified SecKit SK-Go2 running Klipper, with 10k acceleration and 150mm/s print speed for a good balance of speed and quality.
 A short rail will take about an hour to print.

+### Inserts

+_This is optional and increases difficulty and print time, but I highly recommened it._

+Studs and anti-studs print rather inconsistently at the orientation of the rail.
+To combat that, I added the option to pre-print stud and anti-stud inserts at perfect orientation and insert them mid-print.
+Because the layer is immediately covered up, the plastic will adhere like it would if it was printed in one go.

+This also allows you to pre-select the best inserts without having to print a full rail only to have one bad stud.

+- In Cura, insert a "Pause at layer" at the last layer where the insert spots are not covered yet.
+- If you use Klipper, use "Search and replace" with `; Layer 32` to `; Layer 32\nPAUSE`.

 ### Filament

 | Color             | RAL        | PLA Supplier | ABS Supplier |